 Our corporate headquarters are in Basking Ridge, New Jersey.
 The space is approximately 11,600 rentable square feet.
 The base monthly rent is approximately \$24,000 and the lease term ends May 31, 2022.
 In addition, there are two five-year renewal options.
-In February 2018, we executed a two-year lease for approximately 3,400 rentable square feet in Rye Brook, New York.
-The new office lease replaced our 10,000 square foot lease in New York, New York, which expired on January 31, 2018.
-The base monthly rent is approximately \$8,400 for our Rye Brook, New York office.
-In addition, we have the option to renew the lease for a three-year term.
+In July 2019, we executed a three-year lease extension for the approximately 3,400 rentable square feet in our Rye Brook, New York office, which extension expires in March 2023.
+The base monthly rent for our Rye Brook office is approximately \$8,900.
 We believe the total leased space is sufficient for the near future.